-This project is an important stepping stone for our fairer start mission.
-It will inform the development of work aimed at supporting and scaling evidence-based parenting interventions, to contribute to our aim of closing the income-related outcome gap in children’s development at age five.
-We will publish the findings from this research to support the work of others in this field.
+This project was an important stepping stone for our fairer start mission to inform work aimed at supporting and scaling evidence-based parenting interventions, to contribute to our aim of closing the income-related outcome gap in children’s development at age five.

 By understanding what drives or impedes the successful scale up of parenting interventions in the UK, we can do more effective research into scaling up effective parenting interventions.
 This will help us to avoid repeating mistakes of the past, and understand what actions we (and others seeking to scale parenting interventions) need to take in order to successfully scale existing or new interventions.